chadblack/blog/_posts/2018-11-07-theory-metaphor-baby-boomers.md

 I came to freudo-marxism not through Reich, but originally through Marcuse.
-After finishing college, I de-converted from evangelical Christianity, and Marcuse's *Eros and Civilization* (1955), published the same year as Fromm's *The Sane Society*. *E&C* stood aside Norman Brown's *Life Against Death* (1959) as a serious popularizer of a Freudian theory of non-repressive society.
+After finishing college, I de-converted from evangelical Christianity, and Marcuse's *Eros and Civilization* (1955), published the same year as Fromm's *The Sane Society*, opened my mind to a distinctly new vision of liberation.
+My deconversion was connected to liberation theology and social justice, and Marcuse helped me connect those things to my own desire to accept desire, and move beyond the guilt-ridden repression evangelical prudery.  *E&C* stood aside Norman Brown's *Life Against Death* (1959) as a serious popularizer of a Freudian theory of non-repressive society.
 To a young man suffering the consequences of a highly repressive evangelicalism, *E&C* was, if you will, quite